 Sometimes it’s easier (and a lot less expensive) to let the family vacation come to you.
 Instead of searching for cheap flights and then choosing between a hotel and vacation rental for accommodations, you can turn a week at home into one of your best family vacation ideas ever.

 Taking a staycation doesn’t have to mean just staying at home and doing nothing.
 Instead, treat it like an opportunity to transform your home into a family vacation destination.
 Have a nice big backyard?
 Pitch a tent and sleep under the stars.
 Roast marshmallows over a fire pit.
-Set up an outdoor movie theater and introduce your kids to one of your favorite childhood movies on the big screen.
+Set up an outdoor movie screen and introduce your kids to a favorite childhood movie on the big screen.
 Take day trips to museums, aquariums, or a state park or local park.
 Head to your local children’s museum if your kids are younger.
 Explore local beaches and turn your staycation into a family beach vacation.
 Blow up an inflatable pool and turn your backyard into a homemade splash pad water park.